trufflesuite/ganache/README.md

 * `"locked"`: `boolean` - whether or not accounts are locked by default.
 * `"unlocked_accounts"`: `Array` - array of addresses or address indexes specifying which accounts should be unlocked.
 * `"db_path"`: `String` - Specify a path to a directory to save the chain database.
 If a database already exists, that chain will be initialized instead of creating a new one.
+* `"ws"`: Enable a websocket server.
+The default is an Http server

 # IMPLEMENTED METHODS